Spring Intro to Whitewater Paddling

 Updated:

-NHAMC Paddlers Spring Whitewater Canoe and Kayak School
+AMC NH Paddlers Spring Whitewater Canoe and Kayak Intro to WW

-This School is generally held in late March or early April
+Intro classes are generally held in late April or early May

-The School provides Class II whitewater instruction for flatwater and quickwater paddlers.
+Introductory classes provide Class 2 whitewater instruction for flatwater and quickwater paddlers.
 Register to learn tandem canoe, solo canoe, or solo kayak.
-The school teaches you the skills and proper preparation to safely paddle Class II whitewater and gives you the practice so that you are comfortable and having fun paddling.
+The school teaches you the skills and proper preparation to safely paddle Class 2 whitewater and gives you the practice so that you are comfortable and having fun paddling.

 You’ll work with several instructors as they get to know you and you get to know them.
 Each will bring their perspective and experience into the learning environment.
 The instructors are passionate about whitewater paddling and are eager to show you how to thoroughly enjoy this active outdoor sport.
 They are very supportive and will guide you through the exercises so that you feel comfortable at all times and learn that whitewater presents many opportunities for fun, rather than being viewed as an obstacle.